beefan/tech-elevator-blog/README.md

 ## Tech Elevator Columbus [Cohort 10, Java]

-This is a daily journal created to keep track of my progress through Tech Elevator's coding bootcamp.
-Jan.
+#### Jan.
 13, 2020 - Apr.
 17, 2020

-See me progress from amateur to junior developer!
+This is a journal of progress and development through the Tech Elevator program in Columbus, OH.

+Tech Elevator is a 14 wk. intensive coding bootcamp where I learned Java, Spring MVC, SQL, Javascript, Vue.js and more.

+This blog was created using jekyll.
 # Forked and adapted from [gray-jekyll](https://gray-jekyll.netlify.com/)